 12.2.2 agree a process for resolving the dispute (including mediation or alternative dispute resolution);or

 12.2.3 agree to refer the matter to arbitration in terms of the provisions of this clause 12.

-12.6 The provisions of clauses 12.1 to 12.3 above shall not detract from the right of a Party to institute proceedings in the court referred to in clause 15 below, for the protection of any rights pending the resolution in terms of clauses 12.1 to 12.3 above of any dispute between the Parties.
+12.8 The provisions of this clause 12 above shall not detract from the right of a Party to institute proceedings in the court referred to in clause 15 below, for the protection of any rights pending the resolution in terms of this clauses 12 above of any dispute between the Parties.

 14 FORCE MAJEURE